 - 1. To determine the partition coefficient using adsorption technique. - 2.
 To describe the chemical kinetics for a given reaction. - 3.
-To analyse given sample using various chromatographic and spectroscopic techniques.
+To analyze given sample using various chromatographic and spectroscopic techniques.

 - 1. Verification of Freundlich adsorption-adsorption of acetic acid on animal charcoal. - 2.
-Determination of rate constant of reaction between $K_2S_2O_8$ and KI. - 3.
-Complex preparations: a) $[Ni(DMG)2]$ b) $[Co(NH_3)4Cl] Cl_2$ c) $[Cu(NH_3)4] SO_4$ - 4.
-Estimation of iron in cement using Spectrophotometer. - 5.
-Thin layer chromatography: a) Determination of the purity (No. Of compounds present) of a given sample by thin layer chromatography (TLC). b) Monitoring the progress of chemical reactions of thin layer chromatography(TLC). - 6.
-Estimation of Dissolved oxygen in water. - 7.
-Determination of stability constant by Job's method Cu EDTA Complex. - 8.
-Determination of sulphates through turbidometry. - 9.
-Assay of Ibuprofen. - 10.
+Determination of rate constant of reaction between K2S2O8 and KI. - 3.
+Determination of Rate constant of hydrolysis of Methylacetate. - 4.
+Complex preparations: a) [Ni(DMG)2] b) [Co(NH3)4Cl] Cl2 c) [Cu(NH3)4] SO4 - 5.
+Estimation of iron in cement using Spectrophotometer. - 6.
+Thin layer chromatography: - a) Determination of the purity (No. Of compounds present) of a given sample by thin layer chromatography (TLC). - b) Monitoring the progress of chemical reactions of thin layer chromatography (TLC). - 7.
+Determination of $R_f$ values of p-nitoraniline and o-nitroaniline using TLC technique. - 8.
+Determination of stability constant by Job's method Cu EDTA Complex. - 9.
 Redox titrations by Potentiometry.
 Estimation of Ferrous iron.